TvanMeer/cookiecutter-python-package/README.md

 ## Description

-`cookiecutter-python-package` creates a project layout and builds a virtual invironment within the project folder.
+`cookiecutter-python-package` creates a project layout and builds a virtual environment within the projects root folder.
 It then installs and configures all development dependencies, generates a poetry.lock file, a test build in the dist folder, and installs your package within the virtualenv.

 ## Features